OffchainLabs/community-helm-charts/charts/nitro/README.md

 `parent-chain.blob-client.authorization` | string                                                          Value to send with the HTTP Authorization: header for Beacon REST requests, must include both scheme and scheme parameters | None
 `parent-chain.blob-client.beacon-url` | string                                                             Beacon Chain RPC URL to use for fetching blobs (normally on port 3500) | None
 `parent-chain.blob-client.blob-directory` | string                                                         Full path of the directory to save fetched blobs | None
+`parent-chain.blob-client.dangerous.skip-blob-proof-verification` | DANGEROUS!
+Skips verification of KZG proofs for blobs fetched from the beacon node. | None
 `parent-chain.blob-client.secondary-beacon-url` | string                                                   Backup beacon Chain RPC URL to use for fetching blobs (normally on port 3500) when unable to fetch from primary | None
-`parent-chain.connection.arg-log-limit` | uint                                                             limit size of arguments in log entries | `2048`
+`parent-chain.blob-client.use-legacy-endpoint` | Use the legacy blob_sidecars endpoint instead of the blobs endpoint | None `parent-chain.connection.arg-log-limit` | uint                                                             limit size of arguments in log entries | `2048`
 `parent-chain.connection.connection-wait` | duration                                                       how long to wait for initial connection | `1m0s`
 `parent-chain.connection.jwtsecret` | string                                                               path to file with jwtsecret for validation - ignored if url is self or self-auth | None